DenizRovcanin/bootstrap-accordion-to-tab-with-AJAX/README.md

 ### Requirements:
 * duplicate the previous tab component and modify it so that only the initially active content is contained
-* on tab activation load the needed content via javascript request (you can use static content files, we are only interested in the client side)
+* on tab activation load the needed content via javascript request
 * request content only the first time a tab gets activated

 # Approach

 I have decided to use `JSON` format to store data and because of CORS mechaninsm I have hosted it on MyJSON.com: https://api.myjson.com/bins/13vg19
-This have been tested and working on all main browsers:
+This has been tested and working on all main browsers:

 * IE9+
 * Chrome